axelvaldez/radical-companies/_posts/5-rcompanies/rstartups/2022-05-18-rhintersoft.markdown

 </div>

 <h1>Intro</h1>
- <p>Hintersoft helps its clients grow their product development teams, enhance their innovation, and end up with committed team.
+ <p>Hintersoft helps its clients grow their product development teams, enhance their innovation, and end up with a committed team.
 The company is co-owned and co-managed by the people who embody it and contribute to it.</p>

 <h1>Alignment</h1>
  <div class="_center">